-At the GSD, we consider certain courses to be intrinsic to the well-rounded education that we strive to provide to our students.
-However, we understand that some students may feel that their academic background may have already given them sufficient exposure to the content taught in some of those courses.
-In such cases, it is possible that the requirements can be waived or substituted for courses that are more suitable to your experience.
+The GSD considers certain courses intrinsic to the well-rounded education provided to our students.
+However, we understand that some students feel that their academic background may have already given them sufficient exposure to the content taught in some of those courses.
+In such cases, it is possible that the requirements be waived or substituted for courses that are more suitable to your experience.

-Please be reminded that two semesters of the history of architecture (together covering Renaissance through Modern periods at minimum), are mandatory pre-requisites to the MArch I program.
-By definition, pre-requisite courses are required, foundational courses taken prior to admission to the GSD and are basic conditions of student preparedness to study at the graduate level.
-Pre-requisites will not be considered substitutions to the Buildings, Texts, and Contexts sequence for M.Arch I students; moreover, it is extremely rare for students to waive the GSD’s BTC curriculum.
+Please note that two semesters of the history of architecture (together covering Renaissance through Modern periods at minimum) are mandatory pre-requisites to the MArch I program.
+By definition, pre-requisite courses are required, foundational courses taken prior to admission to the GSD and are a basic condition of preparedness to study at the graduate level.
+Pre-requisites will not be considered substitutions to the Buildings, Texts, and Contexts (BTC) sequence for MArch I students; moreover, it is extremely rare for students to be given permission to waive the GSD’s BTC curriculum.

 - A course taken previously may not be used in substitution for more than one course at the GSD.